picnichealth/slate/source/includes/resources/encounters/_diagnostic_report.md

 #### HTTP Request
 `POST https://api.picnichealth.com/v1/diagnostic-reports/:id`

-Update a new diagnostic report object.
+Update an existing diagnostic report object.

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-effectiveDate | String | The date of the observation performer | [MedicalPractitioner](#medical-practitioners) | The medical practitioner who performed the diagnostics result | Array of [Observation](#observations) | The lab test panels for the diagnostic report imagingStudy | [ImagingStudy](#imaging-studies) | The imaging study for the diagnostic report conclusion | String | The conclusion or narrative of the diagnostic report presentedForm | [DataSource](#data-sources) | The data source of the diagnostic report
+effectiveDate | String | The date of the diagnostic report performer | [MedicalPractitioner](#medical-practitioners) | The medical practitioner who performed the diagnostics result | Array of [Observation](#observations) | The lab test panels for the diagnostic report conclusion | String | The conclusion or narrative of the diagnostic report presentedForm | [DataSource](#data-sources) | The data source of the diagnostic report